MagGeo/MagGeo/README.md

 ## 7. Run MagGeo step by step, using Jupyter Notebook.

-MagGeo includes a set of Jupyter Notebooks, you will find four notebooks (.ipynp).
+MagGeo includes a set of Jupyter Notebooks, you will find four notebooks (.ipynp) in the Notebooks folder.

 * [Main Notebook](https://github.com/MagGeo/MagGeo-Annotation-Program/blob/master/MagGeo%20-%20Home.ipynb) : An initial and descriptive notebook where you can get detail information about MagGeo, the sample data used, background concepts and software requirements.
 * [Sequential Mode](https://github.com/MagGeo/MagGeo-Annotation-Program/blob/master/MagGeo%20-%20Sequential%20Mode.ipynb): Annotation Notebook applying a sequential mode.
 Using  a traditional loop to going through the GPS track rows and process every row computing the magnetic components.
 Particularly useful for small datasets.